 This is why marketing and brand building is vital for today’s fintechs.
-We’ve therefore gathered the insights and advice from seven fintech marketing leaders working for some of the fastest scaling financial services companies around the world.
+We’ve therefore gathered the most important fintech marketing trends and fintech marketing advice from the industry experts working for some of the fastest scaling financial services companies around the world.

-Here are some ways that the fintechs who participated in our research are doing this:
+Here are some ways fintechs can go this:

 Like all startups, fintechs enter their industry as unknowns.
 However, financial services brands need to have trust in the eyes of their target audience, perhaps more than any other type of business.
 After all, they’re managing people’s money.